Kraft Heinz to Participate in - GuruFocus.com

-The Kraft Heinz Company (Nasdaq: KHC) (“Kraft Heinz”) announced today that Miguel Patricio, CEO and Board Chair, will participate in a fireside chat at Bernstein’s 39th Annual Strategic Decisions Conference on June 1, 2023 at 1:30 p.m.
-Eastern Time.
+The Kraft Heinz Company (Nasdaq: KHC) (“Kraft Heinz”) announced today that Andre Maciel, EVP & Global CFO; Carlos Abrams-Rivera, EVP & President, North America; and Rafael Oliveira, EVP & President, International Markets, will participate in a fireside chat at Deutsche Bank’s 20th annual dbAccess Global Consumer Conference on June 7, 2023, at 2:45 p.m.
+Central European Time.

 A live webcast of the event will be available at ir.kraftheinzcompany.com.
 A replay will be accessible after the event through the same website.